PlanterApp/planter_blog/content/posts/samms-gardening-journal/index-1.md

 This is perfect if you live near the coast, especially the north-eastern USA, or the UK.
 You can collect seaweed from permissible places on the coast, or buy it if you’d prefer.
 To prepare the seaweed, rinse it well to remove sand and salt, and then leave to dry out a little in the sun to kill any bacteria.

-Your options vary from here.
-You can slice it up and mix it into your compost, or slice it even finer and apply it directly around your plants.
 The quickest way to help your plants absorb the nutrients is to create a liquid fertilizer by soaking the seaweed or kelp in a bucket for 1–3 weeks.
 The seaweed can either be removed or blended into the mix with an old food processor.
-Strain the liquid, and apply to the topsoil, or use a diluted mix in a spray bottle and use as a foliar spray; it’s very effective.
+Strain the liquid and apply to the topsoil no more than twice a week.
+You can also use a diluted mix in a spray bottle as a foliar spray.

 ![Beach with kelp.](https://4w1qaaek5t.ucarecd.net/f62a32bb-8909-47c5-af51-1af115b5f2fe/seaweed-beach-with-sand-alga.jpg)